Lando-Ke/GitBot/README.md

 - Deploy!

 ##Most Challenging
-Working with AWS lambda and the serverless framework
+Working with AWS lambda and the serverless framework...